-- (a) a candidate shall secure approval of the Dean of Education for the topic chosen and the proposed course of investigation; - (b) a candidate shall not present in a thesis any part which has been previously accepted for another degree or diploma;

-(c) the thesis shall satisfy the conditions laid down in General Course and Examination Regulations Section L and shall be submitted in accordance with those Regulations.
+- (a) A candidate shall secure approval of the Dean of Education or Nominee of the Dean of Education for the topic chosen and the proposed course of investigation. - (b) A candidate shall not present in a thesis any part which has been previously accepted for another degree or diploma. - (c) The thesis shall satisfy the conditions listed in Section L of the General Course and Examination Regulations and shall be submitted as detailed in those regulations.